coda/packs-sdk/docs/guides/advanced/fetcher.md

 The fetcher can to communicate with URLs on that domain and all sub-domains.
 It's usually best select the root domain of the service you are working with.
 For example, if you want to make requests to `api.example.com`, add the network domain `example.com`, in case you later determine you need to access related content on `images.example.com`, etc.

 By default a Pack is only allowed to register a single domain.
 This is done to limit abuse potential and provide transparency to users.
-If your use case requires making requests to multiple domains you may request an exemption by [contacting support][support].
+If you want to combine data from multiple sources we recommend building multiple Packs and using the features of a Coda doc to bring them together.
+If however your use case requires making requests to multiple domains from a single Pack you may request an exemption by [contacting support][support_network_domains].

 ## Accessing the fetcher